 WhoCanFixMyCar looks at why your car could be squeaking while driving and what you can do to solve the problem

-The good news is that while a squeaking noise could indicate a number of different issues, most of these problems in reality are quick, easy and, most importantly, affordable fixes.
+The good news is that while a squeaking noise could indicate several different issues, most of these problems, in reality, are quick, easy and affordable fixes.

-To help you identify some of the possible causes for squeaking, as well as some of the most common solutions, we’ve put together this handy guide so you can be more informed when taking your car to be looked at by a garage.
+To help you identify some of the possible causes for squeaking and some of the most common solutions, we've put together this handy guide so you can be more informed when taking your car to be looked at by a garage.

-If your car squeaks when you turn it, the most likely cause is low power steering fluid.
-This means that your power steering system is not lubricated enough, causing parts to rub together and make a squeaking sound.
-There’s no need for a mechanic to diagnose this problem - you can check the fluid level yourself.
+If your car squeaks when you turn it, the most likely cause is low power steering fluid, which means that your power steering system is not lubricated enough, causing parts to rub together and make a squeaking sound.
+There's no need for a mechanic to diagnose this problem - you can check the fluid level yourself.

-Your owner’s manual will contain all the information you need about your car’s power steering system.
-This will allow you to locate the power steering reservoir and check the fluid level.
+Your owner's manual will contain all the information you need about your car's power steering system, allowing you to locate the power steering reservoir and check the fluid level.

-Checking your car’s fluid levels regularly is an important part of car ownership.
+Checking your car's fluid levels is an essential part of car ownership, as is regular servicing.

-Brake pads and discs that have been fitted poorly or are worn down will often cause a squeaking noise when you drive slowly.
+Brake pads and discs fitted poorly or worn will often cause a squeaking noise when you drive slowly.

-When you press the brake pedal, the brake caliper clamps around the pad, applying pressure to slow down the movement.
-Your brake pads will get thinner the more they are used, so over the course of a vehicle’s life they will probably need replacing at least once.
+When you press the brake pedal, the brake calliper clamps around the pad, applying pressure to slow down the movement.
+Your brake pads will get thinner the more you use them, so they will probably need replacing at least once throughout a vehicle's life.
 The squeaking sound comes from metal moving against metal.

-A loud or high pitched squeak when you accelerate might be a sign of a loose or worn fan belt.
+When accelerating, a loud or high-pitched squeak might signify a loose or worn fan belt.

-Different vehicles are fitted with different belt systems - some might have a serpentine belt while others will have multiple smaller accessory belts.
+Different vehicles have different belt systems - some might have a serpentine belt while others have multiple smaller accessory belts.
 These belts play an important role in transferring the rotational energy created by the engine to its different parts.
-Basically, it keeps your fan, air conditioning, power steering pump, water pump and alternator working.
+It keeps your fan, air conditioning, power steering pump, water pump and alternator working.

 If your fan belt is squeaking, this is probably because the rubber belt is slipping on the metal pulley.
-It’s worth carrying out a number of visual tests yourself to check the condition of your fan belt system to see, for instance, if there are any cracks or any ribs missing.
+It's worth carrying out several visual tests yourself to check the condition of your fan belt system to see, for instance, if any cracks have appeared or if any ribs are missing.

-Sometimes squeaky brakes can simply be solved by not braking quite so hard (unless you have to in an emergency!).
+Sometimes squeaky brakes can be solved by not braking hard (unless you have to in an emergency!).
 In other cases, the problem could be more serious.

 Rusty brake rotors

-Over time, your brake rotors may become rusty.
-This increases the friction between the brakes and the rotor, resulting in a squeaking noise.
-The best way to check whether this is a problem that can be fixed without a full brake rotor replacement - for example by filing away the rust and debris - is to take your car to a trained professional.
+Over time, your brake rotors may become rusty, which increases the friction between the brakes and the rotor, resulting in a squeaking noise.
+The best way to check whether this problem can be fixed without a complete brake rotor replacement - for example, by filing away the rust and debris - is to take your car to a trained professional.

 Worn out brake pads

-If you're driving an older vehicle and you experience squeaky brakes, it's probably a sign that you need to book your car in for a brake pad replacement.
+If you're driving an older vehicle and experience squeaky brakes, it's probably a sign that you should book your car for a brake pad replacement.

 New brake pads

-Of the three main types of brake pads (semi-metallic, organic and ceramic), metallic pads are used most often on modern cars.
+Of the three main types of brake pads (semi-metallic, organic and ceramic), metallic pads often feature on modern cars.
 While they're highly effective, they're also prone to making noises such as squeaking.